serdarburakguneri/message-board-api/README.md

 appspec.yml, buildspec.yml and taskdef.json are CI/CD files to be used with CodePipeline service of AWS

+### Security

+If the value of "security.configuration.enabled" parameter is true, application security is enabled with oauth2 resource server.
+This parameter also allows method security which is useful for pre authorizing rest controller methods.
+During execution of update message and delete message methods (PUT and DELETE), a pre authorization is done by validating the equality of received user id authenticated user id.

+@PreAuthorize("authentication.name.equals((#userId).toString())")

+With @PreAuthorize annotation,  we authorize if a user is trying to modify his / her own resources.

 ### Building the project

 A jar file can be created with "mvn package" command to test the project on a local computer.